 The Groups Program at WRISC offers a variety of safe, supportive and therapeutic spaces for women and children to come together and heal from the effects of family violence.
-Groups in this program are developed in response the needs of the community and aim to enhance the safety, autonomy and wellbeing of all participants.
+Groups in this program are developed in response to the needs of the community and aim to enhance the safety, autonomy and wellbeing of all participants.

 Women’s Support Groups

-Family violence can cause disempowerment and disconnection, WRISC’s Women’s Support Groups aim to promote safety, build on strengths, foster hope and create connections, empowering women in their next steps after violence.
+Family violence can cause disempowerment and disconnection.
+WRISC’s Women’s Support Groups aim to promote safety, build on strengths, foster hope and create connections, empowering women in their next steps after violence.

 Women’s Support Group (Ballarat)